metakgp/naarad/README.md

    ```sh
    git clone https://github.com/metakgp/naarad.git
    ```
+2. Copy `.env.example` as `.env` and fill in the required values
-2. Build the docker container
+3. Build the docker container
    ```sh
    sudo docker compose build
    ```
-3. Start the container
+4. Start the container
    ```sh
    sudo docker compose up -d
    ```
-4. The project will be locally deployed at `http://localhost:8000/`
+5. The project will be locally deployed at `http://localhost:8000/`

 <p align="right">(<a href="#top">back to top</a>)</p>